 Cape Tourville Lighthouse

 The views here are no less spectacular than you get from the Wineglass Bay lookout.
-You can see the corner of Wineglass bay, some of the peaks and an expansive view of the Tasman Sea.
+You can see the corner of Wineglass Bay, some of the peaks and expansive views of the Tasman Sea.
 There are also some little islands closer to shore.
 There is a lot of birdlife in the scrub surrounding the walkway.